What is a Chiropractor?

 The education of a Chiropractor is amongst the highest standards of any of the health professions.
 The ‘Sweden Report’ demonstrated that the 4-5 year university training programme for a Chiropractor was the equivalent of Swedish medical education.

-At the University of Odense in Denmark medical students & chiropractors perform joint training for three years prior to undergoing the clinical component of their education.
+At the University of Odense in Denmark medical students & chiropractors perform joint training for three years prior to undergoing the separate clinical components of their education.

 Doctors of chiropractic are educated as primary-contact health care providers, with an emphasis on diagnosis and treatment of conditions related to the musculoskeletal system (the muscles, ligaments and joints of the spine and extremities) and the nerves that supply them.
 Educational requirements for doctors of chiropractic are among the most stringent of any of the health care professions.